dbortolussi/reservoir_simulator/README.md

 # reservoir_simulator
-My attempt at a reservoir simulation library in C++
+A reservoir simulation library in C++